zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 ## Feeding
 Theo should eat twice a day.
 Once in the morning around 8:30 AM and then once around 6:00 PM.
-He gets 2 cups of Dick van Patten's limited ingredient diet venison and sweet potato kibble mixed with 2 tablespoons of Olewo dehydrated carrots re-hydrated in 1 cup warm water to firm his stool and aid digestion.
+He gets 2 cups (three 2/3 cup scoops) of Dick van Patten's limited ingredient diet venison and sweet potato kibble mixed with 2 tablespoons of Olewo dehydrated carrots re-hydrated in 1 cup warm water to firm his stool and aid digestion.
 If he refuses one or two meals you can still give him his pills.
 He's picky and easily stressed out, which is why he may not be enthusiastic about his food.
 Eventually he will get hungry and eat.
-Sometimes adding a small treat and/or stirring it can help entice him to eat.
+Sometimes adding a small treat (like a marrow snack) and/or stirring it can help entice him to eat.

 ### Food prep instuctions